-- Nested sampling for Bayesian inference is a more recent development and can handle very complicated posterior/ likelihood landscapes - Covered just last week, so no review here...
+- Nested sampling for Bayesian inference is a more recent development and can handle very complicated posterior/ likelihood landscapes - Most recent topic covered, so no review here...

 Any sufficiently advanced technology is indistinguishable from magic. - Arthur C. Clarke

 Exercise Nested Nested Cylinder